 So, no matter what type of balance you transfer, make sure to use a balance transfer calculator to plan your payments and confirm you’re getting a good deal.

-The BankAmericard balance transfer APR is 0% for 15 billing cycles for any balance transfers made in the first 60 days on any balances transferred in the first 60 days.
+The BankAmericard balance transfer APR is 0% for 18 billing cycles for any balance transfers made in the first 60 days.
 After that, the regular APR of 12.99% - 22.99% Variable will apply.
 BankAmericard also charges a 3% (min $10) fee on all balance transfers.

 When you transfer a balance, you’re moving debt from another credit account to the Bank of America card.
 The purpose is to save on interest charges every month, so make sure you pay off the entire balance before the 0% rate expires.
 Any remaining balance will incur interest charges at the regular APR.
 Also, balance transfers take around two weeks to process, so to avoid any late fees, continue to make payments on any transferred account balances until they post to your new card.